Select a category Close

 The 2022 Pentalog Report, which is based on SkillValue developer ranking, has determined that Romania and the US are in the top 5 countries with the best developers.
 Romania takes third place, while the United States holds fifth place.
 At the same time, Romanian programmers have a powerful tech stack that consists of JavaScript, Python, C, C++, C# and mobile technologies, according to the report.
 On the other hand, coders from the USA are stronger in DevOps and have the highest daily rate in the world.

-Now, let’s have a look at the table that contains data about the average base annual salary of different developers in Romania and the US.
-Note that junior programmers are the ones with 1-3 years of experience, middle coders have 3-5 years of experience, and senior developers have 5-8 years of experience.
+Now, let’s look at the table containing data about the average base annual salary of different developers in Romania and the US.
+Note that junior programmers have 1-3 years of experience, middle coders have 3-5 years of experience, and senior developers have 5-8 years of experience.

 Positions Junior Middle Senior